moeinbiz/moein-hugo-theme/README.md

 ## TODO

 - [ ] Add subtitle to the theme
+- [ ] Improve style of footer in articles
 - [ ] Improve vendor and assets
 - [ ] Light mode and switcher button
 - [ ] Add navigation menu
 - [ ] Projects section
+- [ ] Improve for podcast website
+- [ ] Add document per post type
 - [ ] Change the theme color and font

 ## Contributing